-- (a) Positive antinuclear antibody (ANA) test at screening by immunofluorescent assay (IFA) at the central laboratory with titre $\geq 1:80$; OR - (b) Anti-dsDNA antibodies at screening elevated to above normal (including indeterminate), as per the central laboratory; OR - (c) Anti-Smith (anti-Sm) antibody at screening elevated to above normal as per the central laboratory - 9.
+- (b) Anti-dsDNA antibodies at screening elevated to above normal (including indeterminate), as per the central laboratory; OR - (c) Anti-Smith (anti-Sm) antibody at screening elevated to above normal (including indeterminate) as per the central laboratory - 9.
 At Screening, Disease Activity Adjudication Group confirmation of: - (a) SLEDAI-2K Criteria: SLEDAI-2K score ≥6 points and "Clinical" SLEDAI-2K score ≥4 points.
-The "Clinical" SLEDAI-2K is the SLEDAI-2K assessment score without the inclusion of points attributable to any urine or laboratory results including immunologic measures: - (i) Includes points from the following clinical components: arthritis, myositis, rash, alopecia, mucosal ulcers, pleurisy, pericarditis, or vasculitis - (ii) Excludes points attributed to a fever, an SLE headache, and organic brain syndrome - (b) BILAG-2004 Level Criteria: At least 1 of the following: - i) BILAG-2004 level A disease in ≥ 1 organ system - ii) BILAG-2004 level B disease in ≥ 2 organ systems - (c) Physician's Global Assessment (PGA) score ≥ 1.0 on a 0 to 3 VAS at screening - 10.
-Negative serum β -human chorionic gonadotropin (β -hCG) test at screening (females of childbearing potential only). - 11.
+The "Clinical" SLEDAI-2K is the SLEDAI-2K assessment score without the inclusion of points attributable to any urine or laboratory results including immunologic measures: - (i) Includes points from the following clinical components: arthritis, myositis, rash, alopecia, mucosal ulcers, pleurisy, pericarditis, or vasculitis - (ii) Excludes points attributed to a fever, an SLE headache, and organic brain syndrome - (b) BILAG-2004 Level Criteria: At least 1 of the following: - (i) BILAG-2004 level A disease in ≥1 organ system - (ii) BILAG-2004 level B disease in $\geq$ 2 organ systems - (c) Physician's Global Assessment (PGA) score ≥1.0 on a 0 to 3 VAS at screening - 10.
+Negative serum β-human chorionic gonadotropin (β-hCG) test at screening (females of childbearing potential only) - 11.
 Females of childbearing potential must use 2 effective methods of avoiding pregnancy, one of which is a barrier method, from Screening until 12 weeks after the final dose of investigational product unless the subject is surgically sterile (ie, bilateral tubal ligation, bilateral oophorectomy, or complete hysterectomy), has a sterile male partner, is 1 year postmenopausal, or practices abstinence.
-Cessation of birth control after the 12-week follow up period should be discussed with a responsible physician.
+Cessation of birth control after the 12-week follow-up period should be discussed with a responsible physician - Sustained abstinence is an acceptable practice; however, periodic abstinence, the rhythm method, and the withdrawal method are not acceptable methods of contraception

-- Sustained abstinence is an acceptable practice; however, periodic abstinence, the rhythm method, and the withdrawal method are not acceptable methods of contraception. - Postmenopausal is defined as at least 1 year since last menses and the subject has an elevated follicle-stimulating hormone (FSH) level greater than the central laboratory value of post-menopausal at screening.
+• Postmenopausal is defined as at least 1 year since last menses and the subject has an elevated follicle-stimulating hormone (FSH) level within the central laboratory value of postmenopausal at screening